mahdikazemi96/RegisterationForm/README.md

 - the user should be able to delete the person data. so we want a method to delete the person from database.

+before deleting person you should delete his/her personalities from *PersonPersonality* table, so we call *DeleteRange* method before deleting person, then to delete the person create a method with name *DeletePerson* in

 ## Contact
 Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!